Inlined style variation for the MAKITA typeface family.

 Fictional aliens' attempt at the Latin alphabet.
-The sticks are somehow repelled from the open parts of the letters.
+The sticks and stems are repelled from the open parts of the letters.
+The result looks sort of like a hybrid of Latin and Korean!

 Original size: 8.25pt (use multiples of this value for pixel perfection)